coderefinery/testing/content/exercises.rst

 Exercise list
 =============

-This is a list of all exercises in this lesson, mainly for an overview for instructors.
-Please look for the exercises in the lesson pages themselves.
+This is a list of all exercises and solutions in this lesson, mainly as a reference for helpers and instructors.
+This list is automatically generated from all of the other pages in the lesson.
+Any single teaching event will probably cover only a subset of these, depending on their interests.

 .. exerciselist::